vrbadin/Machine-Learning/Python Machine Learning - Book/README.md

 AdaBoost can be invoked via `sklearn.ensemble.AdaBoostClassifier`.

+## Chapter 8.
+Applying Machine Learning to Sentiment Analysis

+### 8.1.
+Bag-of-words Model

+The idea behind bag-of-words model is quite simple:
+  1. We create a *vocabulary* of unique *tokens* from the entire set of documents
+  2. We construct a feature vector from each document that contains the counts of how often each word occurs in the particular document.

+It can be constructed via `from sklearn.feature_extraction.text import CountVectorizer`.
+The count of occurences of a word in each document is called *raw term frequency*:
+`tf(t, d)` - the number of times a term `t` occurs in a document `d`.

+The sequence of items we talked about so far are called *1-gram* or *unigram* model - each item or token in the vocabulary represents a single word.
+More generally, the contiguous sequences of items is also called *n-gram*.
+Study has shown that n-grams of size 3 and 4 yield a good performance in anti-spam filtering of email messages.
+It can be controlled via a parameter `ngram_range` of `CountVectorizer`.
+2-gram representation would be `ngram_range = (2, 2)`.

+When we are analyzing text data, we often encounter words that occur across multiple documents from both classes.
+Those frequently occurring words typically don't contain useful or discriminatory information.
+Therefore, we can define *term frequency-inverse document frequency*:
+`tf-idf = tf(t, d) * (idf(t, d) + 1)`,
+where `idf` is *inverse document frequency*:
+`idf(t, d) = log ((1 + n_d) / (1 + df(d, t)))` and `n_d` is the total number of documents.
+We can invoke it via `from sklearn.feature_extraction.text import TfidfTransformer` which would by default normalise it in l2 sense (this is controlled by parameter `norm='l2'`).

+#### Exercise
+  - Define a simple set of sequences which would represent docs
+  - Create a bag of words, then represent its dictionary and bag of words
+  - Apply tf-idf on this set

+### 8.2.
+Cleaning text data

 ## Chapter 10.
 Predicting Continuous Target Variables with Regression Analysis

 ### 10.1.
 Visualizing the important characteristics of a dataset